MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/quickstart-schedule-work-order.md

 ## Step 2: Assign Field Service licenses to users

-Once you have a Dynamics 365 environment with Field Service, you need to create users to use the application.
+Once you have a Dynamics 365 environment with Field Service, you need to create users or select existing users and assign them a license that includes Dynamics 365 Field Service.
+For more information see the topic on [setting up Field Service users](view-user-accounts-security-roles.md).

 Many different roles interact with Field Service like system administrators, technicians, dispatchers, service managers, inventory managers, customer service representatives and more.

 For this quickstart, we'll create two users: